Massachusetts Correctional Institution – Framingham: History

+MCI-Framingham was proposed in 1872 as a reform to incarcerate women and men in different prisons in Massachusetts.
 The prison opened in 1877 and was the second prison for women opened in the U.S. Several references note it as the oldest female correctional institution (of those still in operation) in the United States.
 Its original name was the Sherborn Reformatory for Women, because at the time of its establishment it was located in that town.
 In 1924, the town of Framingham acquired 565 acres in Sherborn, including the prison and its grounds.

+Prison Reform

-The reformatory aimed not only to incarcerate but to change the lives of inmates through work and other productive activities.
-The women worked a large farm and in later years other trades and manufacturing enterprises were tried.
+MCI-Framingham has been the site of many reform efforts throughout its history.
+The reformatory aimed to engage incarcerated people in work and other productive activities as a form of rehabilitation.
+The women worked a large farm and in later years work transitioned other trades and manufacturing including flag-making.
 Visitors came to learn from the practices of the reformatory and its leaders.
+The prison also employed female guards and physicians, and included both men and women among its board of visitors.

+In 1973 the Department of Correction moved some incarcerated men from other prisons to MCI-Framingham in a pilot program for incarcerating men and women together in the same prison.
+This program lasted until the early 1980s before the prison returned to exclusively incarcerating people designated as women.
+The goal of this pilot was to try to reduce incidence of same-sex relationships among incarcerated people and to create an environment more similar to life outside of prison.

 Several of its superintendents were well-known prison reformers including Ellen Cheney Johnson (1884–1899), Jessie Donaldson Hodder (1911–1932), and Miriam Van Waters (1932–1957).
 The prison's best-known superintendent, however, was Clara Barton, who served for eight months during a leave from her work with the Red Cross.

-The prison also employed female guards and physicians, and included both men and women among its board of visitors.
+Notable people

-Among the inmates who served time at Framingham were the 19th century bandits from the Oklahoma Territory known as Little Britches and Cattle Annie, depicted in the 1981 film, Cattle Annie and Little Britches.
+Among the women who served time at Framingham were the 19th century bandits from the Oklahoma Territory known as Little Britches and Cattle Annie, depicted in the 1981 film, Cattle Annie and Little Britches.

+Bettine Masserelli was the first woman in Massachusetts to be convicted of armed robbery.

+British au pair Louise Woodward was held at Framingham for 279 days in 1997 during her much publicized trial at the end of which she was sentenced to time served and was released.